Chia-Network/clvm_tools/docs/part3_deeperintoCLVM.md

 But there is one final step.
 We need to encode this as part of the puzzle.
 The above example assumes we have control of the solution.
-But in the context of ChiaLisp the puzzle is securing our money, and we cannot trust solution.
+But in the context of ChiaLisp the puzzle is securing our money, and we must be prepared for malicious solutions.

 ## Recursion in Puzzles